urbit/docs/arvo/eyre/examples.md

      http://localhost:8080/~/channel/my-channel
 ```

-Notice we've incremented the `id` to `2`, as request IDs must be sequential.
+Notice we've incremented the `id` to `2`.
+Eyre doesn't require IDs to be sequential, merely numerical and unique, but sequential IDs are typically the most practical.

 Back in the event stream, we'll see a positive watch ack as a [subscribe](@/docs/arvo/eyre/external-api-ref.md#watch-ack) `response`, meaning the subscription has been successful: